vatpac-technology/sops/docs/controller-skills/grounddelaymanagement.md

 1. When an aircraft requests pushback, they should be placed into the **Cleared Bay** below the default OzStrips queue bar.

-    An TSAT and CTOT will be generated for them, which can be provided to the pilot.
+    A TSAT and CTOT will be generated for them, which can be provided to the pilot.
 This will be presented within the strip `Time Field`, and will appear with a grey background.

     <figure markdown>
     ![Queued Strip](../controller-skills/img/ozstripscdmqueue.png){ width="500" }